 Random Act of Kindness At the Store

-The other day, I had accompanied my mother to the newly opened store for household products and gift items, etc. We browsed through the attractive items on display, at last deciding on a few useful products for the home.
+The other day, I accompanied my mother to the newly opened store for household products and gift items, etc. We browsed through the attractive items on display, at last deciding on a few useful products for the home.

-I asked my mom to wait near the exit and made my way to the payment counter, which was quite a distance away, pushing the shopping cart.
+I asked mom to wait near the exit and made my way to the payment counter, which was quite a distance away, pushing the shopping cart.
 There was a long queue at all the cash counters.
 I stood in line at the least crowded one, waiting for my turn patiently.

 At last, it was my turn and I hurriedly handed cash to the man at the counter.
 To my surprise, he announced that he did not have the right amount of change to give back and settle my bill.
 He asked me to either clear my bill using a card or pay the exact amount.

 Since it was getting late, I requested him to see if he could manage as I wasn’t carrying a card nor did I have any smaller denominations.
 He denied, once again asking me to bring him the exact amount.